woossi0/suite/docs/usermanual/source/tutorials/clientsdkintro/viewer/zoomtolayerextent.rst

 this case we want it in the top toolbar of the layertree ('tree.tbar'), and in the tree's context menu ('tree.contextMenu').

-As the next step we need to add the new tool to our build profile, so we add a line to the list of dependencies at the top of our :file:`app.js` file.
 Now restart the application as before, and reload the application in your browser.
 There will now be an extra tool button in the tree's toolbar.

 Select a layer and click on this button to zoom to the layer's extent.